ARION

 Chapter Eighteen - Predator

-A scream of abject terror put Arion’s onboard systems on instant alert and a triangulation of pickup microphones gave the SI an instant location.
+A scream of abject terror put Arion’s onboard systems on immediate alert and a triangulation of pickup microphones gave the SI an instant location.

 “Mr. Edwards – Alert!
 Please go the hydroponics chamber immediately.
 There is an emergency situation if it is not already too late.”